Stanford-ILIAD/easy-active-learning/README.md

 ## Running
 Throughout this demo,
-- [task_name] should be selected as one of the following: Driver, LunarLander, MountainCar, Swimmer, Tosser, Fetch
+- [task_name] should be selected as one of the following: Driver, LunarLander, MountainCar, Swimmer, Tosser, LDS
 - [criterion] should be selected as one of the following: information, volume, random
 - [query_type] should be selected as one of the following: weak, strong For the details and positive integer parameters c, M, N; we refer to the publication.